AllenCellModeling/aicsimageio/docs/benchmarks.md

 ### Configs
 * `no-cluster`: single-threaded, no `distributed.Client` connection available
 * `small-local-cluster-replica`: simulates a `distributed.LocalCluster` on common workstations at AICS.
-Eight (8) cores available to the Dask workers.
+Four (4) Dask workers, each with two (2) cores available.
 * `many-small-worker-distributed-cluster`: simulates the normal cluster setup that is preferred for large workloads.
 128 Dask workers, each with one (1) core available.

 ## Discussion
-Currently, single threaded full image reads are incredibly slow in comparison to the other tested libraries.
-We assume this is due to how each plane read reopens, and re-indexes the file prior to returning the data.
-However, even on a standard workstation (8 cores available), `aicsimageio`, is comparable or outperforms the other libraries in raw read time.
+In single-threaded full-image read performance `aicsimageio` is at least comparable to similar libraries.
+There is slight overhead from the metadata and dimension management, but that overhead is very minor in our opinion.
+From there, on a standard workstation at AICS (8 cores available), `aicsimageio` is comparable or outperforms the other libraries in raw read time.
 And following this trend, the more workers you provide to the cluster, the better it gets.
 With 128 workers reading ~500 YX plane files (~400MB) in about 10 seconds.

-We are actively working on addressing single-threaded performance but want to emphasize that spawning a `LocalCluster` to speed up file reads is as easy as:
+To gain concurrent read benefits from `aicsimageio` is as easy as:
 ```
 from aicsimageio import imread, dask_utils